Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/library-deposition.md

 what you gave.
 If they disagree or you gave only an InChIKey, the row hard-fails.
 Give at least one parseable structure (SMILES, InChI, or SELFIES) per row to pass in the Hard-QC mode.

+### Strict vs. lax QC

+A separate **QC strictness** setting on the form decides what a hard-fail does to the run as a whole:

+- **Strict** (default) — if *any* row hard-fails, the run itself **fails** after the QC report is written.
+Nothing is silently lost: you're forced to look at the report and fix the offending rows before you can proceed.
+- **Lax** — hard-fail rows are **dropped silently** and the run continues with the survivors.

+Keep it **strict** while you're preparing a deposit — it's the surest way to catch a problem you'd otherwise miss.
+Switch to lax only when you deliberately want to keep the good rows of a large, known-imperfect input.

 ---

 ## Step 3 — Always dry-run first